Freelance SEO life is one big balancing act…

 When and how did you first discover digital marketing / your specific industry sector?

-20 years ago, post-teaching career (short-lived!)
+20 years ago, my post-teaching career (short-lived!)
 I escaped to Pembrokeshire in Wales and ended up working for an outdoor adventure company.
 I was responsible for all things marketing and customer experience, but this was my first experience of managing a website, this is when I discovered ‘SEO’ and set about learning using resources like Jill Whalen and SEOBook, and I was pretty soon hooked.
 I decided that digital marketing was my niche, I went on to study for an MSc in Marketing part-time while I worked, with a view to providing small business digital marketing services to nice and authentic businesses and organisations.
 Which is where I am now!

 Share a mistake you made or an event you regret from your career

-Oh gosh, I always feel that I should have worked agency-side or in house at a big company, like this would have made me a more credible and experienced SEO and marketer.
+Oh gosh, I always feel that I should have worked agency-side or in the house at a big company, like this would have made me a more credible and experienced SEO and marketer.
 That I should have made decisions based around salary, opportunities for personal brand building, and around location geographically, rather than choosing to live in the digital hinterland (!).
 But life is a question of balance – I’m trying to take a ‘je ne regrette rien’ approach – we learn, we move forward. 🌈

 Jumping in a time machine, what pearls of wisdom would you give your 18-year-old self?